Disease/Disorder

 Diagnostic studies

-A number of tools can be used to diagnose muscular dystrophy, including genetic testing, blood tests that identify signs of muscle damage, electrodiagnostic studies (EDX), muscle biopsy, electrocardiogram (ECG), and/or echocardiogram (ECHO).
+A number of tools which can be divided into general and specific diagnostic studies are used to diagnose muscular dystrophy, including genetic testing, blood tests that identify signs of muscle damage, electrodiagnostic studies (EDX), muscle biopsy, pulmonary function tests or spirometry (PFT) electrocardiogram (ECG), and/or echocardiogram (ECHO).

 Imaging

 Magnetic resonance imaging (MRI) is used increasingly to determine distributions of muscle inflammation or dystrophic changes.
-Musculoskeletal ultrasound presents an emerging and cost-effective screening technique for detection of dystrophic changes in striated muscle, but is limited to the evaluation of superficial muscle groups and requires further research.25,26
+Musculoskeletal ultrasound presents an emerging and cost-effective screening technique for detection of dystrophic changes in striated muscle but is limited to the evaluation of superficial muscle groups and requires further research.25,26

 Supplemental assessment tools